Table of Contents

 The antioxidants in olives certainly demonstrate a point.
 The antioxidants in olives can help prevent oxidative stress from affecting your vision.

-Because the brain is mostly made of fatty acids, we can see how olives can help.
-Olives’ monounsaturated fatty acids help to preserve memory and even improve focus.
+Because the brain is mostly made of fatty acids, adding olive oil makes you brain memory sharp.
+Olives monounsaturated fatty acids help to preserve memory and even improve focus.
 Olive consumption has also been shown to prevent brain cell death (due to disease) and reduce memory loss.
 The compound reduces oxidative damage in the substantia nigra, a brain region affected by diseases such as Parkinson’s.

 Can Help You Lose Weight